Class: Net::IMAP::BodyTypeAttachment

 Current behavior

-are incompatible.
-So the current parsing algorithm peeks ahead after it has recieved the seventh body field.
-If the next token is not the start of an envelope
+When interpreted strictly, envelope and md5 are incompatible.
+So the current parsing algorithm peeks ahead after it has received the seventh body field.
+If the next token is not the start of an envelope, we assume the server has incorrectly sent us a body-type-basic and return BodyTypeBasic.
+As a result, what was previously BodyTypeMessage#body => BodyTypeAttachment is now BodyTypeBasic#disposition => ContentDisposition.

 #dsp_type (rw)

-is not used and will be removed in an upcoming release.
+BodyTypeAttachment is not used and will be removed in an upcoming release.

 Bug Analysis

-IMAP body structures are parenthesized lists and assign their fields positionally, so missing fields change the intepretation of all following fields.
+IMAP body structures are parenthesized lists and assign their fields positionally, so missing fields change the interpretation of all following fields.
 Additionally, different body types have a different number of required fields, followed by optional “extension” fields.

-was previously returned when a “message/rfc822” part, which should be sent as body-type-msg
+BodyTypeAttachment was previously returned when a “message/rfc822” part, which should be sent as body-type-msg with ten required fields, was actually sent as a body-type-basic with seven required fields.

 basic => type, subtype, param, id, desc, enc, octets, md5=nil, dsp=nil, lang=nil, loc=nil, *ext